 As photo doctoring became more and more common in the USSR’s propaganda effort, it also became a way to evade Stalin’s wrath.
 Take the famous photo of Soviet soldiers raising their flag over the bombed-out Reichstag during the Battle of Berlin at the end of World War II.
 This now iconic photo was staged (it was inspired by the flag-raising at Iwo Jima).
 It was also altered specifically to sidestep Stalin’s anger: The photographer concealed the wrists of the soldiers, which were covered in stolen wristwatches they had looted from German citizens on their way to the Reichstag.
 Stalin had ordered his soldiers not to loot—so the watches would have caused the soldiers to be disciplined and, perhaps, killed.

 Stalin wasn’t the only dictator who loved to doctor photos.
-Adolf Hitler removed his propaganda minister, Josef Goebbels, from a photo of him and director Leni Riefenstahl in 1937, though his motivations for doing so are uncertain.
+Adolf Hitler removed his propaganda minister, Joseph Goebbels, from a photo of him and director Leni Riefenstahl in 1937, though his motivations for doing so are uncertain.
 Benito Mussolini circulated a famous photograph of himself riding victorious atop a horse—after cropping out the handler holding the horse.
-And Kim Jong Un apparently uses Photoshop to make his ears look smaller.
+And Kim Jong-Un apparently uses Photoshop to make his ears look smaller.